alphagov/pay-tech-docs/source/documentation/04-quick-start-guide.md

 #### API Explorer setup

-The quickest way to learn about the API is to use the <a href="https://gds-payments.gelato.io/api-explorer/" target="blank">API Explorer</a> with the API key that you just created.
+The quickest way to learn about the API is to use the <a href="https://gds-payments.gelato.io/api-explorer/" target="blank">API Explorer</a> (link opens in new window) with the API key that you just created.

-1. Go to the <a href="https://gds-payments.gelato.io/api-explorer/" target="blank">API Explorer</a> and click the blue “Add API Credentials” button. <br/><br/>
+1. Go to the <a href="https://gds-payments.gelato.io/api-explorer/" target="blank">API Explorer</a> (link opens in new window) and click the blue “Add API Credentials” button. <br/><br/>
 ![](https://s3-eu-west-1.amazonaws.com/pay-govuk-documentation/pay-add-api-key.png)
 <br/><br/>
 1. In the resulting pop-up, enter the following values: